fintecheando/botjager/README.md

 # botjager
-BotJäger is a platform to identify Bots used in Twitter that produces Trending Topics
+BotJäger is a platform to identify Bots that produce Trending Topics in Twitter